skyfox69/jsapi/README.md

 ### Creating an API operation

-Create the route for your API operation in `config/routes.rb`.
+Create the route for the API operation in `config/routes.rb`.
 For example, a non-resourceful route for a simple echo operation can be defined as:

 ```ruby